temmy669/Upload-Service/readme.md

 * **Compressed image** (JPEG 60% quality)
 * **Thumbnail** (300×300)

-All images are stored in S3 buckets, and a callback endpoint provides **secure presigned URLs** for accessing processed images.
+All images are stored in S3 buckets, and a callback endpoint for accessing processed images.

 ---

-## 🚀 Features
+##  Features

 ### ✔ Image Upload